 Where to Eat in Victoria Park

-Ten Foot Henry isn’t a vegetarian restaurant, but its family-style veggie focus dishes bridge that gap between what you want to eat and what you should be eating.
+Ten Foot Henry isn’t a vegetarian restaurant, but its family-style veggie-focused dishes bridge the gap between what you want to eat and what you should eat.
 I love, love, love their tomatoes with whipped feta.
-Little Henry, the attached cafe offers fast and healthy daytime options if you need to grab and go.
+Little Henry, the attached cafe, offers fast and healthy daytime options if you need to grab and go.

 Set on the grounds of Memorial Park, Provision is a small restaurant that dishes out big flavours.
 From there, it’s an easy walk to Manuel Latruwe, where you can swoon over French patisseries.